Tupevarj/SurgeryRoomSimulation/Examples/Assignments/A4/README.md

 The results show that with higher interval (>= 8000 time units) between invidual samples, correlation between the samples is negligible.

 **Note: 20 samples were taken for each simulation run, also Unif(40,50) was used for recovery units.**

+## Regression model:

+Based on correlation analysis, sampling interval 10000 was used.